In Peak (2016), Anders Ericsson explains how to train to achieve mastery and expertise.

 - How willing people are to train might be, at least in part, governed by our genes

-About the Author: K. Anders Ericsson is a Swedish psychologist and researcher, and he is professor of psychology at Florida State University.
+About the Author: K. Anders Ericsson is a Swedish psychologist and researcher, and he is a professor of psychology at Florida State University.
 He is internationally recognized as one of the main experts in the psychological nature of expertise and human performance

 Naive Practice: The Wrong Way of Training